frietz58/frietz58.github.io/_projects/bsc_thesis.md

     alt: Example size graph
 ---
 <br>
-This projects demonstrates mainly the work of my bachelor thesis.
+This projects presents mainly the work of my bachelor thesis.
 However, after submitting my thesis, I had the opportunity to keep on working on the topic, which produced the final results presented below.